 The Prisoner Ombudsman also investigates all deaths in Prison Service custody in Northern Ireland.

-The current Prisoner Ombudsman is Tom McGonigle.
-He is supported in his work by a team of investigators and other support staff.
+The Prisoner Ombudsman is supported in their work by a team of investigators and other support staff.

 For more information, use the menu on the left to find out more about the Prisoner Ombudsman and his staff.